gulzadaiisaeva/ing-hubs-case-study/README.md

 ### Postman Collection

 A Postman collection is included in the root folder of the repository.
 You can use it to test the API endpoints provided by the application.
-The collection file is named `case study.postman_collection.json`
+The collection file is [case-study.postman_collection.json](case-study.postman_collection.json)

 ## Api Documentation

+After running the project the API documentation will be available at the following URL:
 [Swagger](http://localhost:8080/case-study/swagger-ui/index.html)

 ### Contact